-PASZA joined other Alberta Airshed Zones to see the formation of the Alberta Airshed Council.
-The Council will provide a forum for all Airsheds to communicate issues and share technologies and ideas.
-The Council plans to hold an Airshed Conference in late October 2007.
-Goals and objectives for the airshed council are currently under development however, they include the following key areas:
+In 2006, PASZA joined other Alberta Airshed Zones to see the formation of the Alberta Airshed Council.
+The Council provides a forum for all Airsheds to communicate issues and share technologies and ideas.
+PASZA participated in the organization and hosting of the Council's first Airshed Zone Conference in late October 2007.
+The conference was a resounding success with over 200 delegates in attendance.
+Throughout 2007, PASZA provided a number of presentations to various audiences and stakeholder groups to inform them of our goals and objectives, accomplishments and future plans.